An Improved Interleaver Design Technique for Parallel Concatenated Convolutional Codes

 no SHERPA/RoMEO policy available

 Laddomada, Massimiliano and Daneshgaran, F., "An Improved Interleaver Design Technique for Parallel Concatenated Convolutional Codes" (2003).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 127.